 All pupils in Year 7 and 8 are enrolled on the Accelerated Reader Programme.
 This is a programme that is used to improve pupils' reading ages by helping to engage them in reading and guiding them to books that are at the right level for their ability.

-Once pupil has chosen a reading book suitable for them they need to:
+Once a pupil has chosen a reading book suitable for them, they need to: